 IF/Then Shorts - Pitches and Eligibility

-Specific eligibility requirements and regional focus is outlined in each individual pitch listed above.
+Specific eligibility requirements along with regional or topic focus is outlined in each individual pitch listed above.

 Eligible projects must meet the following criteria: